liujiacode/EffectiveMass/README.md

 * **v2.0.1:** Sometimes x index in band structure end up with 0.99999... instead of 1.0, which would lead to error "Unknown length of x axis" in v2.0.0 or older.

 * **v2.0.2:** Add an example.
 Add band index outputs.
 Fix negative gap bug.

+## Known Bugs
+#### EffectiveMass
+* This script is written for Materials Studio 8.0.
+If you are using Materials Studio 2017 or higher, it may stop with an error "list index out of range".
+Please see <a href="https://github.com/liujiacode/EffectiveMass/issues/4">issue 4</a> for more information.